Yes (band): 1988–1995: Anderson Bruford Wakeman Howe, Union and Talk

 Almost the entire band have openly stated their dislike of Union.
 Bruford has disowned the album entirely, and Wakeman was reportedly unable to recognise any of his keyboard work in the final edit and threw his copy of the album out of his limousine.
 He has since referred to the album as "Onion" because it makes him cry when he thinks about it.
-Union Co-producer Jonathan Elias later stated publicly in an interview that Anderson, as the associate producer, knew of the session musicians' involvement.
+Union co-producer Jonathan Elias later stated publicly in an interview that Anderson, as the associate producer, knew of the session musicians' involvement.
 He added that he and Anderson had even initiated their contributions, because hostility between some of the band members at the time was preventing work from being accomplished.
 The 1991–1992 Union tour united all eight members on a revolving circular stage.
-Later in 1991, Atlantic Records issued Yesyears, a four-CD box set mixing classic tracks with rare and unreleased material.
-A home video of the same name, documenting the band's history and featuring interviews with the eight current members, as well as a behind the scenes look at the then-ongoing Union tour, was also released.
-Atlantic would issue two further compilation albums, the double CD/triple vinyl Yesstory and the single CD Highlights: The Very Best of Yes, in 1992 and 1993, respectively.
 Following the tour's conclusion in 1992, Bruford chose not to remain involved with Yes and returned to his jazz project Earthworks.
 Howe also ceased his involvement with the band at this time.
+In August 1991, while the Union tour was underway, Atlantic released Yesyears, a four-CD box set anthology.
+Two accompanying home videos, Yesyears and Greatest Video Hits, were also released during 1991.

-In 1993, the album Symphonic Music of Yes was released and features orchestrated Yes tracks arranged by Dee Palmer.
+In 1993, the album Symphonic Music of Yes was released, featuring orchestrated Yes tracks arranged by Dee Palmer.
 Howe, Bruford and Anderson perform on the record, joined by the London Philharmonic Orchestra, the English Chamber Orchestra and the London Community Gospel Choir.
+Howe and Bruford performed together on television (presented as "Yes") to promote the album, marking Bruford's final performance under the Yes name before retiring from performing.

-The following Yes studio album, as with Union, was masterminded by a record company, rather than by the band itself.
+The next Yes studio album, as with Union, was masterminded by a record company, rather than by the band itself.
 Victory Music approached Rabin with a proposal to produce an album solely with the 90125 line-up.
 Rabin initially countered by requesting that Wakeman also be included.
 Rabin began assembling the album at his home, using the then-pioneering concept of a digital home studio, and used material written by himself and Anderson.
 The new album was well into production in 1993, but Wakeman's involvement had finally been cancelled, as his refusal to leave his long-serving management created insuperable legal problems.